 Documents to download

 Winter Fuel Payments are devolved in Scotland and Northern Ireland.

-The Scottish Government was going to introduce a new benefit – the Pension Age Winter Heating Payment (PAWHP) – to replace the UK Government’s Winter Fuel Payment on a “like for like” basis, starting from winter 2024/2025.
+The Scottish Government was to have introduced a new benefit – the Pension Age Winter Heating Payment (PAWHP) – to replace the UK Government’s Winter Fuel Payment on a “like for like” basis, starting from winter 2024/2025.
 Following the Chancellor’s announcement, the Scottish Government said that the resulting cut to its funding had left it with “no choice” and that it would follow the UK Government’s decision to restrict payments.

+Documents to download